-Pertaining to these representations, from the archaeological perspective, the surviving structures of ancient Corinth mostly comprise the Roman buildings harking back to 1st-2nd century AD.
-As Mark Cartwright (in Ancient Encyclopedia) has described the archaeological scope of the originally Greek city –
+Pertaining to these representations, from the archaeological perspective, the surviving structures of ancient Corinth mostly comprise the Roman buildings harking back to the 1st-2nd century AD.
+As Mark Cartwright (in Ancient Encyclopedia) has described the archaeological scope of the original Greek city –

 The majority of the other surviving buildings date from the 1st century AD in the Roman era and include a large forum, a temple to Octavia, baths, the Bema where St. Paul addressed the Corinthians, the Asklepeion temple to Asclepius, and a center of healing, fountains – including the monumental Peirine fountain complex (2nd century AD) – a propylaea, theater, odeion, gymnasium, and stoas.
 There are also the remains of three basilicas.